Home / General / Consulting Firm vs Small Consulting Firm – Which One Gives You the Edge

 3. Direct Access to Experts

-Clients of small consulting firms often enjoy direct access to experienced consultants, including senior partners.
+Clients of small consulting firms often enjoy direct access to experienced consultants, including senior partners and other key personnel.

-This direct interaction enhances the quality of advice and service as clients engage with knowledgeable professionals with significant industry experience.
+This direct interaction enhances the quality of advice and service as clients engage with knowledgeable professionals who possess significant industry experience.

 The absence of intermediary layers means that communication is direct and efficient, fostering a clearer understanding of client needs.